3830 E Flamingo Rd Ste E2View All Locations

 Las Vegas, NV 89121

-Although having multiple teeth missing is not generally considered an emergency condition, it is usually detrimental the the well being of the person’s self-esteem, as it has large effects on their smile.
+Although having multiple teeth missing is not generally considered an emergency condition, it is usually detrimental the well being of the person’s self-esteem, as it has large effects on their smile.

 A dental bridge is a type of dental component used to restore or permanently replace one or more missing teeth.
 Dental bridges are considered cosmetic (a visual improvement), but also have a good effect on the prevention of future dental problems.
 People with missing teeth have a higher risk of developing tooth decay, periodontal disease, and a temporomandibular joint disorder (TMJD).
-Also, in addition to assisting with prevention on medical problems, bridges can help a person speak more clearly and smile more attractively.
+Also, in addition to assisting with prevention on health problems, bridges can help a person speak more clearly and smile more attractively.

 There are three types of dental bridges available: resin-bonded, conventional, and cantilever.
 Your Absolute Dental dentist will determine the best option for your situation.
 Resin-bonded bridges are considered the best alternative when the missing tooth is located in the front of the mouth.
-Conventional dental bridges consists of a pontic tooth adhered to two crowns.
+Conventional dental bridges consist of a pontic tooth adhered to two crowns.
 A cantilever bridge involves a single abutment and a pontic tooth.

 People who have teeth missing are perfect candidates for dental bridges.
 The best candidates for resin-bonded dental bridges are people whose teeth are in good condition and where the two abutment teeth are not severly decayed, damaged, or have not been restored.
 A missing tooth in the front of the mouth without abutment teeth is the ideal scenario for a cantilever bridge.
 The pontic is fastened to at least one abutment tooth.